NikBuilds/cVector/README.md

 - double
 - long double

-The '_Generic' keyword is used to implement type-generic code that automatically selects the appropriate function based on the argument’s type.
+The _Generic keyword in C allows the implementation of type-generic macros that automatically select the correct function based on the argument’s type.
-This allows users to call vector operations without explicitly specifying the underlying data type.
+This enables users to call vector functions without manually specifying the underlying data type each time.

-By initilaising a vector
+When initializing a vector, the desired element type must be explicitly provided.

-When initializing a vector, the intended type must be specified.
-Afterwards, the desired generic macro function can simply be called.
+After initialization, the user can simply call one of the generic macros, and _Generic will route the call to the correct typed wrapper function.

 ```C
 // Creating a int vector